harsh-a-parihar/Small-Projects-in-Python/python_project_readme.md

 ## Project List

 1. **Password Manager**: This is made by `tkinter module` in python to automate the process of saving sign-in credentials.
+2. **Mail Sender**: This is python script made by `smtplib` module in python to automate the process of sending emails using PythonAnyWhere.

 ## Installation and Prerequisites